 DON’T MISS

 Chef Peter Merriman helped found the Hawai‘i regional cuisine movement in 1988 when he opened his flagship restaurant, Merriman’s (65-1227 Opelo Road, Kamuela, merrimanshawaii.com).
 Its farm-fresh, Asian-inflected menu remains popular today with foodies.
-Directly across the road, Red Water Café (65-1299 Kawaihae Road, Waimea, redwatercafe.com) serves superlative house-smoked seafood, sushi, steaks and handcrafted chocolate, among other delicacies.
+For seafood and slow-cooked barbecue in a rustic, lively setting, head to The Fish and The Hog (64-957 Hawai‘i Belt Road, fishandthehog.com).
 Honolulu’s influencer-favorite Arvo Café recently opened a Big Island outpost in downtown Waimea (65-1227 Opelo Road A-1, Waimea, arvocafe.com).
 Just north of Honoka‘a is the lookout for Waipi‘o Valley, home to taro farms and a black sand beach.
-To drive down the steep road into the majestic valley safely, and to avoid trespassing, go with a small guided tour such as those led by Waipio Valley Shuttle (48-5416 Kukuihaele Road, Honoka‘a, waipiovalleyshuttle.com).
+Fuel up at the longtime pit stop Tex Drive-In (45-690 Pakalana St., #19, Honoka‘a, texdriveinhawaii.com), where the flat, square malasadas (Portuguese doughnuts) have been a local favorite since 1969.

 LOCALS KNOW

 If Hawai‘i Island’s west coast is hot and arid, its east coast is the polar opposite.
-An average of 230 days of rain per year keep the area around Hilo incredibly lush and green.
+An average of 230 days of rain annually keeps the area around Hilo incredibly lush and green.
 While the Kona coast boasts the island’s best beaches and clear, blue water, the Hilo side offers dramatic cliffs and a wild, rocky shoreline.
 Though it is Hawai‘i Island’s capital city, Hilo retains its quiet, vintage charm with historic buildings and plantation-style residences.
-Each spring, the town sees a flurry of activity for the Merrie Monarch Festival, Hawai‘i’s premier hula competition.
 Further north, the Hāmākua Coast is dotted with small villages blessed with enviable views and more waterfalls than you can count, including the famous ‘Akaka Falls.
 South of Hilo lies the rural district of Pahoa, whose frequent lava flows continue to change its topography.
 The artist-friendly rainforest hamlet of Volcano provides most of the lodging and dining options for explorers of sprawling Hawai‘i Volcanoes National Park (nps.gov/havo), which straddles the lightly populated Puna and Ka‘ū districts to the south and west of Hilo.

 HISTORY